libffcv/ffcv-imagenet/README.md

 ```

 ## Configurations
-The configs corresponding to the above results are:
+The configuration files corresponding to the above results are:

 | Link to Config                                                                                                                         |   top_1 |   top_5 |   # Epochs |   Time (mins) | Architecture   | Setup    |
 |:---------------------------------------------------------------------------------------------------------------------------------------|--------:|--------:|-----------:|--------------:|:---------------|:---------|